timhartill/searches/README.md

 1. pip install _maturin_
 2. Run _maturin develop --release_ on the command line to compile the Rust library _.../code/src/lib.rs_ as an importable Python package _rust_utils_.
 3. Add a _--rust_heur_ flag to your run script to run the Rust version of the manhattan heuristic for Sliding Tile.
-Speeds up 4x4 Sliding Tile problems by 20% or so.
+Speeds up 4x4 Sliding Tile problems by 15% or so.
 4. Add a _--rust_ flag to your run script to use a Rust version of the node dictionary that stores g, h and the parent for each state.
-Actually runs a bit slower dues to the calling overhead but saves a modest amount on memory usage.
+Actually runs a bit slower due to the calling overhead but saves a modest amount on memory usage.